Abdallah Jaber

 Abdallah Jaber (عَبْد الله جَابِر, עבדאללה ג'אבר; born 17 February 1993) is a professional footballer who plays as a left-back for Israeli Premier League club Maccabi Bnei Reineh.
 Born in Israel, he represented the Palestine national team.

 He played for and captained the Palestine national team until he was banned from it due to him playing for an Israeli Premier League club in 2020.
 He is the youngest Palestinian footballer to amass 35 international caps, having started 35 of Palestine's 40 games between May 2014 and August 2018.

 Early life

 Jaber was born in Tayibe, Israel, to a Muslim-Arab family.
 His grandfather Abdullah and his father Nabil were renowned local footballers in his hometown.
-His younger brother Mahmoud Jaber is also a professional Arab-Israeli footballer, although he has played for the Israel national team since 2 June 2022.
+His younger brother Mahmoud Jaber is also a professional footballer, although he has played for the Israel national team since 2 June 2022.

 Club career

 He made his senior debut for Israeli Premier League club Ironi Ramat HaSharon in the 2011–12 season, playing 23 minutes as a substitute.
 He was part of the team that finished sixth (the club's best ever finish) in the league the following season.